Go Back

 Copied

-Lightning bolts can be extremely dangerous yet hauntingly beautiful, and over the weekend, one photographer managed to capture video of a type of lightning that very few have ever seen.
+Lightning bolts can be extremely dangerous yet hauntingly beautiful, and earlier this month, one photographer managed to capture video of a type of lightning that very few have ever seen.

-Around midnight local time on May 9, a photographer in Guiyang, China, watched a thunderstorm rumbling in the distance with a camera focused on the top of the storm in an effort to photograph the fleeting phenomenon known as a lightning sprite.
+On the evening of June 1, a photographer in Shannan City, China, watched a thunderstorm rumbling in the distance with a camera focused on the top of the storm in an effort to photograph the fleeting phenomenon known as a lightning sprite.

 A sprite is a large discharge of electricity high in the atmosphere miles above a severe thunderstorm that can extend almost to the edge of space, which is considered to be around 62 miles (100 km) above the Earth’s surface.